xarray/osgverse/README.md

 Our project is already tested on graphics cards listed as below:
 1. NVIDIA RTX 3060 (should also work with other NVIDIA cards)
 2. Intel UHD Graphics
-3. MooreThreads MTT S50, S80
+3. MooreThreads MTT S50, S80 (with some problems in D24S8 mode)

 #### Modules
 1. osgVersePipeline: modern rendering pipeline supporting PBR materials, realtime shadows, deferred lighting and effects.